logo

 28 Aug 2022

-Dogs are best friends to men but not everyone is a dog person.
-It mainly boils down to preferences but some people do not like dogs, cannot be around dogs, or are allergic to dogs for various reasons.
+Dogs are best friends to humans, but not everyone is a dog person.
+It mainly boils down to personal preferences; some people do not like dogs, cannot be around them, or are allergic to them for various reasons.

 [ADVERTISEMENT]

-The Reddit user said that people who find dogs smelly and disgusting have only ever been around outdoor dogs who have not been cared for.
-Apparently, OP saw several disturbing posts from people who cannot stand the idea of dogs.
+The Reddit user stated that people who find dogs smelly and disgusting have only ever been around outdoor dogs that have not been properly cared for.
+Apparently, OP saw several disturbing posts from individuals who cannot stand the idea of dogs.

-OP came up with their theory based on their personal anecdotal evidence.
-None of their dogs smelled bad according to OP since they made sure to take care of their pets.
+OP developed their theory based on personal anecdotal evidence.
+According to OP, none of their dogs smelled bad because they made sure to take care of their pets.

-Their house smelled faintly of cats even when the cats used cat litter.
-Unlike when OP had dogs which are trained to go outside away from the house.
+Their house faintly smelled of cats even when the cats used cat litter, unlike when OP had dogs that were trained to go outside away from the house.

-OP says they love cats and dogs but it feels unfair to blame a smelly house on a dog.
-They said people who think dogs are smelly or disgusting haven't had a successful relationship with a dog or only encountered dogs that are neglected and untrained.
+OP says they love both cats and dogs, but it feels unfair to blame a smelly house on a dog.
+They believe that people who think dogs are smelly or disgusting haven't had a successful relationship with a dog or have only encountered neglected and untrained dogs.

-OP said dogs require more work but their smell can be as nice or as off-putting based on your skill as an owner.
+OP said dogs require more work, but their smell can be as pleasant or as off-putting based on your skills as an owner.

-OP said dogs require more work but their smell can be as nice or as off-putting based on your skill as an owner.
+OP said dogs require more work, but their smell can be as pleasant or as off-putting based on your skills as an owner.

 u/Such-Anybody-3342